 1) MD simulations of protein and nucleic acid systems, including but not limited to DNA/RNA dynamics, protein-protein interactions, and ion-protein interactions.
 Experiences with enhanced sampling and unconventional analysis methods, including but not limited to the dimensionality reduction methods, correlation analysis and Markov state modeling is preferred.

-2) Knowledge of QM/MM approaches, based one ab-initio MD (i.e., the Born-Oppenheimer and Car-Parrinello methods) or on novel emerging semi-empirical approaches, is preferred but not strictly required
+2) Knowledge of QM/MM approaches, based one ab-initio MD approaches (i.e., the Born-Oppenheimer and Car-Parrinello methods) is preferred but not strictly required

 3) Applicants should hold a PhD in physics, chemistry, computational sciences or related fieds.
 Motivation in learning and developing unconventional computational approaches during the appointment will be key for the successful applicant.